Digital Identity Risk Assessment Playbook

 Two-factor authentication is rapidly becoming the expected default for applications.

 Recurring public and other non-organizational users may want to create an account.
-Agencies and application owners should strongly consider always allowing and providing two-factor options.
+Agencies and application owners should always consider allowing and providing two-factor options.

 For employees and other organizational government users, two-factor authentication is a government-wide policy requirement.